-The Discovery of QR codes has made our life easy in general; by scanning, we can transfer payment, data, and whatnot.
+The discovery of QR codes has made our life easy in general; by scanning, we can transfer payments, data, and whatnot.
 Now it exists everywhere.

 How to Install a Free QR Code Add-in for Outlook?

 QR codes are a great way to share information quickly and easily.
 Microsoft Outlook comes default with a QR code loaded and can be installed from the Get add-ins option.

 This add-in allows you to create QR codes for email addresses, calendar events, and more.
 Here’s how to install it:

 - Launch Outlook, Home page -> extreme right -> click on “Get Add-ins”

 - Search for “QR Codes for Outlook.”

 - Click on “QR Codes for Outlook” -> click Add